Erez Katz, CEO and Co-founder of Lucena Research

 Factors to consider for sentiment score:

-- - Adjust an analyst’s score as a portion of the total score based on how accurate he/she were historically.
+- - Adjust an analyst’s ratings as a portion of the total score based on how accurate he/she were historically.

 - - Apply additional weight as a portion of the total score for scores that were against common belief, but which turned out to be accurate.